JonBetts/CM0102-Starter-Kit/README.md

-# CM 01/02 Starter Kit
+# Championship Manager 01/02 Starter Kit

-Welcome to the CM 01/02 Starter Kit!
+Welcome to the Championship Manager 01/02 Starter Kit!

 The purpose of this little tool is to get you up and running as quickly as possible with CM 01/02.
-No need for worrying about downloading files, installing anything, applying separate patches or changing compatibility settings - this tool does everything required to get you setup on an original or updated version of CM!
+No need for worrying about downloading files, installing anything, using external patchers or tools, or changing compatibility settings - this tool does everything required to get you setup on an original or updated version of CM!
 Please note that this tool works with **Windows XP, Vista, 7, 8 and 10** and now (should) work on all **Mac OSX** versions from **High Sierra** all the way up to **Big Sur**.
 Whilst I have done my best to test on each operating system, there will undoubtedly be scenarios and configurations I haven't managed to cater for.
 Also if you do use an older operating system
 (i.e. XP or Vista) performance may be choppy as it's hard to cater for a 20 year old operating system!
 I've attempted to make the tool look and feel like the game interface so it's a bit more familiar.

 For the Windows version, you will need to make sure you have the **Microsoft .NET 4.0** runtime or higher on your computer before running the tool.
 This should come pre-installed on Windows 7, 8 and 10, but XP and Vista may require you to manually install it.
 I've included the installation file with this tool (dotNetFx40setup.exe).
 Just run that to install it, and you should be good to go (you will need an Internet connection for this though).
 If you don't install .NET 4.0 or higher, it will come up with an error message saying that the application "**failed to initialise properly**".

 To get started, all you have to do is extract the downloaded zip file anywhere you like.
 I recommend doing that somewhere you know that your user account has full access to/permission for, like the Desktop or somewhere in your user folder.
-Click in to the folder that just got created and then double click on **CM0102StarterKit.exe** to start the tool up.
+Click in to the folder that just got created and then double click on **CM0102StarterKit.exe** to start the tool up (if you want to, you can right click and run as an administrator, but it shouldn't be necessary).
 Give it anywhere up to 30 seconds the first time you run it, as it needs to unpack the **Game** folder which contains everything needed for the tool to work.

-Just a note to please be aware that if you ever apply extra patches against an existing save game, it may result in errors or odd behaviour.
-The best thing to do is just load save games with the options/patches you had selected when you first created it (i.e. make a note of what you selected!).
-I've seen far too many people have problems as they have applied patches and expected them to apply to existing save games - obviously some patches are fine to use on save games, but others can kill it off!

 If you have any issues upon first usage of the tool, please head to the support thread on the forum to see if the FAQs can help you: https://champman0102.net/viewtopic.php?p=14458#p14458